Portrait of a Young Man as Saint Sebastian

 Portrait of a Young Man as Saint Sebastian is an oil painting on panel of c.
-1533 by Bronzino in the Museo Thyssen-Bornemisza in Madrid.
+1533 by the Italian artist Agnolo di Cosimo, known as Bronzino, in the Museo Thyssen-Bornemisza in Madrid.
 It entered that museum's collection in 1984 from a private collection in Rieti.
 The work has been related to the very similar figure of Saint Matthew from the four tondi in the Capponi Chapel, on which Bronzino collaborated with Pontormo, and to a study for it which is now in the Uffizi.